Diwali 2022 Festival of Lights India

 Why do people celebrate Diwali?

-If talking about the history and significance of Diwali the festival of lights, there is no rigid source of information or record about that.
+If talking about the history of Diwali festival, there is no rigid source of information or record about Diwali.
 Instead, there are several different reasons that are being proposed by different legends from ancient times.

 On the day he returned to Ayodhya, it was a night of Amavasya (no moon day), and there was darkness all around.
 To light the path of Lord Rama to his palace, people lighted up Diyas, lamps, and earthen pots outside their house on that night.

 The people of South India have a very different reason to celebrate Diwali this day.
 According to their ancestors and legends, on this day Lord Krishna defeated the demon Narakashur and triumphed the victory of good over evil.
 People in South India celebrate Diwali for this reason with a different set of rituals.

 There are other sets of conspiracies for the reason behind the 5 days of Diwali celebration in India.
 One other reason that is accepted by many people is that on this day Lord Vishnu and Goddess Lakshmi tied the knot of marriage.

 To embrace this holy day, people celebrate Diwali in different parts of India.
 Further, some alternate legends also believed that Goddess Lakshmi was born on the new moon day of the month Kartik, and because of this reason, Diwali is celebrated in India.

 In conclusion, Different religion has different cultural importance of Diwali.
 However, it can be said that Diwali is celebrated for various reasons all over India.
 It depends on the perspective and belief of the people in whichever reason they believe to celebrate this holy festival of lights.

 There are many ways in which people celebrate this festival with their families.
 These unique ritual things related to 5 days of Diwali are followed in every household of India with love and enthusiasm.